How to Make Homemade Ravioli: Ricotta Filling Recipe

 What you see is what you get!
 LOL

-I’ve made homemade ravioli a few times before and really when you hear someone say that homemade is so much better then store bought they are not exaggerating when it comes to homemade ravioli.
+I’ve made homemade ravioli a few times before and really when you hear someone say that homemade ravioli is so much better then store bought they are not exaggerating.

 The pasta and filling will make about 55 medium ravioli.

 The trick to getting a tender pasta dough is the boiling water.
-Adding boiling water to the flour makes gluton magic.
+Adding boiling water to the flour makes dough magic.

 The homemade gordita recipe I just love also uses boiling water and the gorditas also turn out very tender.